ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

 #### Break Session
-1. How did you know if it was a short or long break?
+1. How did you know if it was a short or long break? <br/>
+    **At the top of the screen, either the "short" or "long" break option was backlit.
+Also, the screen changed color from either a more teal-blue to royal blue from short vs long.**
 2. Were you given the option of (a) skipping a break, (b) short break, (c) long break?
-Or did you have no choice?
+Or did you have no choice? <br/>
+   **Yes, I could choose any.**
 3. What **cues** indicated it was break time?
-For example, *visual cues* can include a change of color or a label of "break time"; *audio cues* could consist of the sound of ocean waves.
+For example, *visual cues* can include a change of color or a label of "break time"; *audio cues* could consist of the sound of ocean waves. <br/>
-4. ...
+   **No, but I had a friend tell me their app had ocean waves and they really liked that.**

 #### End
 1. How did you end your session?  <br/>